Cardiac Glycosides (Digitalis Compounds)

 The long half-life of digitalis compounds necessitates special considerations when dosing.
 With a half-life of 40 hours, digoxin would require several days of constant dosing to reach steady-state, therapeutic plasma levels (digitoxin with a half-life of 160 hours, would require almost a month!).
 Therefore, when initiating treatment, a special dosing regimen involving "loading doses" is used to rapidly increase digoxin plasma levels.
 This process is termed "digitalization."
 For digoxin, the therapeutic plasma concentration range is 0.5 - 1.5 ng/ml.
 It is very important that therapeutic plasma levels are not exceeded because digitalis compounds have a relatively narrow therapeutic safety window.
 Plasma concentrations above 2.0 ng/ml can lead to digitalis toxicity, which is manifested as arrhythmias, some of which may be life-threatening.
 If toxicity occurs with digoxin, it may take several days for the plasma concentrations to fall to safe levels because of the long half-life.
 There is available for digoxin toxicity an immune Fab (Digibind) that can be used to rapidly reduce plasma digoxin levels.
 Potassium supplementation can also reverse the toxic effects of digoxin if the toxicity is related to hypokalemia (see below).

 Many commonly used drugs interact with digitalis compounds.
 The Class IA antiarrhythmic, quinidine, competes with digoxin for binding sites and depresses renal clearance of digoxin.
 These effects increase digoxin levels and can produce toxicity.
 Similar interactions occur with calcium-channel blockers and nonsteroidal anti-inflammatory drugs.
 Other drugs that interact with digitalis compounds are amiodarone (Class III antiarrhythmic) and beta-blockers.
 Diuretics can indirectly interact with digoxin because of their potential for decreasing plasma potassium levels (i.e., producing hypokalemia).
-Because potassium competes with digoxin for binding sites on the Na+/K+-ATPase, hypokalemia results in increased digoxin binding and thereby enhances its therapeutic and toxic effects.
+Hypokalemia results in increased digoxin binding to the Na+/K+-ATPase (possibly through increased phosphorylation of the enzyme) and thereby enhances digoxin's therapeutic and toxic effects.
 Hypercalcemia enhances digitalis-induced increases in intracellular calcium, which can lead to calcium overload and increased susceptibility to digitalis-induced arrhythmias.
 Hypomagnesemia also sensitizes the heart to digitalis-induced arrhythmias.